The application consists of:

 Applicants are asked to submit an essay (no more than 1000 words) that addresses the following statement:

-I have a responsibility and commitment in my career to use the professional knowledge and skills that I gained through my graduate education to collaborate and build consensus with others across difference to address social issues.
+I have a responsibility and a commitment to use the knowledge and skills I gained as an University of North Florida student to collaborate and dialogue with others across differences to address social issues.

 Applicants are asked to explain the ways that they agree or disagree with this statement and provide personal examples.